Create GSA + STEAM blueprint

 Learn how to create a blueprint for STEAM games.

-In this guide, we'll walk you through creating a blueprint for Myth of Empires.
-While this example focuses on setting up a Windows blueprint, the same principles apply to Linux.
+This guide walks you through creating a blueprint for Myth of Empires.
+Although we use a Windows example, the same steps apply to Linux.

 Introβ